mit-cml/appinventor-sources/docs/components/sensors/accelerometersensor.md

 ### AccelerationChanged

-<div block-type = "component_event" component-selector = "AccelerometerSensor" event-selector = "AccelerationChanged" event-params = "xAccel-yAccel-zAccel" id = "accelerometersensor-accelerationchanged"></div>
+<div block-type = "component_event" component-selector = "AccelerometerSensor" event-selector = "AccelerationChanged" id = "accelerometersensor-accelerationchanged"></div>

 Indicates the acceleration changed in the X, Y, and/or Z dimensions.